-As home to Old Faithful and the country’s oldest bison herd, Yellowstone may be the most iconic U.S. National Park.
-As the fifth most popular, it has the annual attendance numbers to prove it.
-Across the three neighboring states, hotel stays are most expensive in June and July with ADR (average daily rates) topping $215.
+As home to Old Faithful and the country’s oldest bison herd, Yellowstone may be the most iconic U.S. national park.
+And as the fifth most popular, it has the annual attendance numbers to prove it.
+Across the three neighboring states, hotel stays are most expensive in June and July, with average daily rates (ADR) topping $215.
 Visitors can find the best bang for their buck in November and December when the ADR drops by nearly half.

-Best value in nearby city: Among every nearby city, Cody, Wyoming, promises the best year-round value with ADR around $156.
+Best value in a nearby city: Cody, Wyoming, promises the best year-round value with ADR around $156.

-Rocky Mountain is the nation’s third most-visited national park with more than 4,500,000 visitors passing through the gates each year.
-The most convenient hotels are located in nearby Estes Park, where peak season ADR in June and July tops $180.
+Rocky Mountain is the nation’s fourth most-visited national park, with more than four million visitors passing through the gates each year.
+The most convenient hotels are in nearby Estes Park, where peak season ADR in June and July tops $180.
 Like most parks on this list, budget travelers can save big by planning a winter visit.
 Not only is it stunning to see the park’s peaks under a blanket of white snow, but rates from November through January typically fall to less than $85.

-Best value in nearby city: Kingman offers the most affordable hotel rates with an ADR averaging $75 regardless of the month.
+Best value in a nearby city: Kingman, Arizona, offers the most affordable hotel rates with an ADR averaging $75 regardless of the month.

-With more than 11 million visitors each year, Great Smoky Mountains is the granddaddy of all U.S. National Parks.
-Fortunately, there’s little change in ADR no matter the time of year.
-In Cherokee and Bryson City, North Carolina and Pigeon Forge and Gatlinburg, Tennessee, peak season rates from July to October hover around $120.
-January and February are slightly more affordable with ADR less than $100.
+With almost 13 million visitors in 2022, Great Smoky Mountains is the granddaddy of all U.S. national parks.
+Fortunately, there’s little change in ADR, no matter the time of year.
+In Cherokee and Bryson City, North Carolina, and Pigeon Forge and Gatlinburg, Tennessee, peak season rates from July to October hover around $120.
+January and February are slightly more affordable, with ADR less than $100.

 Best value in a nearby city: Pigeon Forge offers affordable hotel rates throughout the year with ADR around $109.